 This course has a new structure for those starting in 2023.

 In the first year, students are introduced to the Chemical Engineering and Biotechnology disciplines.
 They also take the Chemistry option and the Maths A or B option of the Part IA Natural Sciences course.
 In the second year, students cover more of the scientific principles of Chemical Engineering and Biotechnology, primarily through lectures, laboratory work, and assessed project work.
 In the third year, the emphasis changes to learning how to achieve a particular transformation.
 At the end of the year, students undertake a group project in which they design a plant to make a particular chemical or biological product.

 While it is possible to graduate with a BA degree after three years, almost all Chemical Engineering and Biotechnology students stay on for the fourth year.
 This includes a research project, and a range of optional advanced topics and broadening material.
 Successful students then graduate with both the BA and MEng degrees.
 The full four-year course is accredited by the Institute of Chemical Engineers, which means that graduating students can apply for Chartered Engineering status after some years of relevant experience without taking further examinations.

-|Standard offer:||A-level - A*A*A; IB - 776 at Higher Level, 41 points overall; Advanced Highers: AAA; other exam systems.|
+|Standard offer:||A-level - A*A*A in relevant subjects with A* in Mathematics; IB - 776 at Higher Level, 41 or 42 points overall, with 7 in Mathematics; Advanced Highers: A1A1A2 with A1 in Mathematics; other exam systems.|

 |Course outline:||Further details are available on the Department's website.|

-Candidates should normally expect two interviews.
-The interviews will take place during the period Monday 4 - Wednesday 13 December 2017.
+Applicants who are invited to interview should normally expect two interviews.
+The interviews will take place during the period Monday 5 - Wednesday 14 December 2022.
 Specific subject dates will be emailed to applicants in November.

 |Course enquiries:||Emmanuel Admissions Office|